GMT-352/M/README.md

 ## Aim Of The Project

 * The aim of this project is to see what level we are at in the production and use of solar energy as faculties of the Beytepe campus.
-According to the results, to draw attention to the situations that are not sufficient, if any.
+ * According to the results:
+    * To draw attention to the situations that are not sufficient, if any.
+    *

 ## Requirements

+## Data
+* Open Street Map
+* Google Earth
+* HACETTEPE UNIVERSITY/Sustainable Campuses Coordinatorship

+## Maps